-- 1. We were selected to handle a joint appliance recycling program in Connecticut sponsored by The United Illuminating Company and The Connecticut Light & Power Company.
-The program began in April 2004 and ended in December 2006.
-Both of these utilities were responsible for advertising their programs. - 2.
-In December 2004, we reached an agreement with Wisconsin Public Power Inc. (WPPI) to provide appliance recycling services through December 2005.
+1. In December 2004, we reached an agreement with Wisconsin Public Power Inc. (WPPI) to provide appliance recycling services through December 2005.
 The contract was initially extended through 2006 and has been extended again through December 2007.
-WPPI is a statewide power company owned by 40 municipalities that operate electric utilities.
+WPPI is a regional power company

+- owned by 40 municipalities that operate electric utilities.
 They supply power to 154,000 homes and businesses throughout Wisconsin.
-WPPI is responsible for advertising this program.

-- 3. Also in December 2004, we entered into an agreement with Austin Energy in Texas to manage appliance recycling operations in their service territory during 2005.
-The contract was initially extended through 2006 and has been extended again until December 2007.
+WPPI is responsible for advertising this program. - 2.
+Also in December 2004, we entered into an agreement with Austin Energy in Texas to manage appliance recycling operations in their service territory during 2005.
+The contract was initially extended through 2006 and has been extended again until December 2008.
 The City of Austin has granted Austin Energy the option to renew the program annually through 2008.
+In 2008, a refrigerator recycling program was also started with this utility.
 Austin Energy is the nation's tenth largest community-owned electric utility, serving 360,000 customers within the City of Austin and surrounding counties.
 To support this program, we opened an appliance recycling facility in Austin.
-Austin Energy is responsible for advertising this program. - 4.
-In March 2006, we entered into an agreement with Wisconsin Energy Conservation Corporation (WECC) to provide appliance recycling services through June 2007.
+Austin Energy is responsible for advertising this program. - 3.
+In March 2006, we entered into an agreement with Wisconsin Energy Conservation Corporation (WECC) to provide appliance recycling services through June 2008.
 WECC administers and implements the residential components of the State of Wisconsin's Focus on Energy, a public-private partnership offering energy information and services to customers throughout the state.
+We are currently working with WECC to renew this contract. - 4.
+In June of 2007, we announced a contract with the Ontario Power Authority in Ontario, Canada to recycle refrigerators, freezers, and room air conditioners.
+This contract runs through the end of 2010.

-We have seen a renewed interest from utilities in appliance recycling energy-efficiency programs, and we will continue to aggressively pursue that segment of customers in 2007.
-However, we still have a limited ability to project revenues from utility programs in 2007.
+We have seen a renewed interest from utilities in appliance recycling energy-efficiency programs.
+We will continue to aggressively pursue that segment of customers in 2008 and we expect that we will propose on various new public utility appliance recycling programs.
+However, we still have a limited ability to project revenues from utility programs in 2008.